valntn/nanopore_genomic_tutorial/Walkthrough.md

 ## Assemblies
-We're going to do short-read assembly, hybrid assembly and long-read assembly followed by polishing with short reads (so kind of hybrid).
+We're going to do short-read assembly, hybrid assembly and long-read assembly followed by polishing with short reads (i.e. kind of hybrid).

 ## Short Read assembly with SPAdes
 SPAdes just uses the short reads to assemble.
 Very accurate, maybe not so contiguous - let's see for ourselves.
-Main output if scaffolds.fasta.
+Main output is scaffolds.fasta.

     spades.py --isolate -1 ./30885_3I2SR_1_trimmed.fastq.gz -2 ./30885_3I2SR_2_trimmed.fastq.gz -t 8 -o spades_assembly